-What does Rutte mean by “normal”?
-Does it mean “according to rules” or “not quite OK in your mind”, if you know what I mean.
-If normality means the capacity to comply with housekeeping rules, then the Dutch PM should set these rules out in his party’s forthcoming manifesto, so that foreigners like myself (and Dutch people too, for that matter) know how to behave in the Netherlands, come next March.
+What did Rutte mean by “normal”?
+Did he mean “according to rules” or “not quite OK in your mind?”
+If normality describes the capacity to comply with housekeeping rules, then the Dutch PM should set these rules out, so that foreigners like myself (and Dutch people too, for that matter) know how to behave in the Netherlands.
 Non-compliance with these rules should be punished and the government should have the means to enforce the regulations.
-Streets vigils should ensure that no wastepaper is dropped or dog excrement left behind on the pavement, and should impose fines if necessary.
-If Rutte doesn’t want to intervene and prefers leaving it to “responsible’ citizens to “clean up” the country for him, he runs the risk of witnessing the formation of “vigilante” groups at every street corner.
+Wouldn’t it be nice to have street vigils ensuring that no wastepaper is dropped or dog excrement left behind on the pavement, and imposing fines if necessary.
+But are foreigners to blame?

 If normality refers to an individual’s state of mind, then this can be addressed from day 1 of his or her life.
 For the French philosopher Jean-Paul Sartre, “existence precedes essence”.
 This basically means that any individual “is what he does”, and not the other way around.
 A simple example would be that of a spoon whose only goal in life, when made, is to function as a spoon.
 Humans, on the other hand, can define themselves by the choices they make and the way that they act these choices out.
 There exists a dynamic interaction between every individual and his environment, and within his environment he is able to act freely.
 Change the environment, and you have the capability to change the nature of the man.

 Now, there was I, thinking that Mark Rutte was getting all ethical, reigniting John Major’s “back to basics” ideology in the 90’s.
 How wrong could I be.
 This is the real Rutte, the political Rutte, the “real deal”.
-This letter has, in fact, all the acrid smell associated with xenophobia and discrimination.
-This is Rutte’s attempt to close the gap on the extreme-right-wing PVV leader Geert Wilders, the man with the golden locks.
+This letter had, in fact, all the acrid smell associated with xenophobia and discrimination.
+This is Rutte’s attempt to close the gap on the extreme-right-wing PVV leader Geert Wilders, the man with the golden locks, without anybody noticing.
 May I introduce to you the newest member of the exclusive “elite demagogues”club: Mark Rutte of the Netherlands.
 Maybe I’m exaggerating a little but the real problem for me is not what Rutte says, but how anonymous people can interpret his views and eventually act them out.
-Well, I’ve got good reasons not to trust these people.
-My father was born in Poland and fled first to France, then England just as World War II broke out.
-He studied medicine in Paris and qualified in September 1939 before being advised by a friend to flee again.
-During his student days he received monthly financial help from his parents, my grandparents.
-Suddenly, a few months before he qualified, the help stopped.
-Needless to say that I’ve never met any of my father’s family members who remained in Poland.
+Foreigners are really to blame.

 As immigrants, we have a double consciousness